progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Now your new project root is what was in the `trunk` subdirectory each time.
 Git will also automatically remove commits that did not affect the subdirectory.-->

-Nach der Ausführung dieses Befehls ist das "trunk" Verzeichnis das neue Arbeitsverzeichnis.
-Bei diesem Vorgang entfernt Git außerdem alle Commits, die nicht eine Änderung des "trunk"-Verzeichnisses beinhalten.
+Nach der Ausführung dieses Befehls ist das „trunk“ Verzeichnis das neue Arbeitsverzeichnis.
+Bei diesem Vorgang entfernt Git außerdem alle Commits, die nicht eine Änderung des „trunk“-Verzeichnisses beinhalten.

 <!--#### Changing E-Mail Addresses Globally ####-->
 #### E-Mail Adresse in jedem Commit ändern ####